 The Academies are designed for collaboration and camaraderie and serve to build lasting relationships among students and faculty.
 The experience can include living on campus with students studying in the same academy, or living off campus and participating in the various learning activities.

-A separate online application is required for Honors
+application is required for participation in the UB Honors

 Leadership House is a residential learning community for first-year students.

-Each fall, about 30 civic-minded UB freshmen become members of
+Each fall, about 30 civic-minded UB first-year students become

-Leadership House, a unique, yearlong program that is home to future
+members of Leadership House, a unique, year-long program that is

-Incoming freshmen apply to the program before they begin classes in September.
+Incoming first-year students apply to the program before they begin classes in September.
 Once accepted, they are grouped together in the same residence hall, take special academic classes and participate in local and national community service events.

 A UB internship is a great way to create a powerful career network and gain hands-on experience and skills before you enter the job market.
 Our Career Services office provides professional staff and can help connect you with international employers like Bloomberg, Google, Intel, Amazon, General Electric and many more.